AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 ## Information

 This is a bot under the IdleCorp Profit project, providing general supports for playing IdleCorp.
+This is a thrid-party fan project independent on IdleCorp and its creator, Teemaw.

 For some more information, you may head to [the Google Site](https://sites.google.com/view/idlecorpprofit).